Intelligent Physical Attack Against Mobile Robots With Obstacle-Avoidance: Preliminary and Problem Formulation

 \section{Preliminary and Problem Formulation}

 In this section, we first introduce some basics about the kinematics of a mobile robot.
 The motion dynamics of both holonomic and non-holonomic mobile robots are presented.
-Following this, we show what an important role the obstacle avoidance palys for a mobile robot, and briefly introduce two classical algorithms, artificial potential approach and dynamic window approach.
+Following this, we show what an important role the obstacle-avoidance plays.
 At last, our problem of interest is formulated.
+Some important notation and definitions are given in Table \ref{tab:test}.